 Here in the Chemistry Department, we are proud of all of our students and their success.
-The student spotlight below is an example of the drive and achievements of our Chemistry students.
+The student spotlights below is an example of the drive and achievements of our Chemistry students.

 Hometown: East Amherst, NY